-- 11.-(1) At a directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting.
-(2) The quorum for directors' meetings may be fixed from time to time by a - (2) The quorum for directors' meetings may be fixed from time to time by a decision of the directors, but it must never be less than two unless the company is a single-director company, and when there is more than one director unless otherwise fixed it is two.

-- (3) If the total number of directors for the time being is less than the quorum required, the - directors must not take any decision other than a decision- - (a) to appoint further directors, or - (b) to call a general meeting so as to enable the shareholders to appoint further directors.
+- 11.-(1) At a directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting. - (2) The quorum for directors' meetings may be fixed from time to time by a decision of the directors, but whenever the company has appointed two or more directors it must never be less than two unless there is just a sole director in office, and unless otherwise fixed it is two. - (3) If the total number of directors for the time being is less than the quorum required, the - directors must not take any decision other than a decision- - (a) to appoint further directors, or - (b) to call a general meeting so as to enable the shareholders to appoint further directors.